ruby-rdf/rdf-ldp/CONSTRAINED_BY.md

 ### Inserted Content Relations

 Indirect Containers are required to have _exactly one_ `ldp:insertedContentRelation`.
-We do not impose this requirement on creation or update of an Indirect Container.
-Attepts to POST to an Indirect Container missing this triple will cause `ldp:MemberRelation` to be added to its RDF representation and used for that request.
-Attempts to POST to an Indirect Container with more than one inserted content relation will fail with `Not Allowed`.
+We do not impose this requirement on creation by adding a default of `ldp:MemberRelation` if one is not present.
+This requirement is not enforced on update of an Indirect Container.
+Attempts to POST to an Indirect Container missing this triple or with more than one inserted content relation will fail with `Not Allowed`.

 For Indirect Contianers with an `ldp:insertedContentRelation` other than `ldp:MemberRelation`, attempts to POST a resource (including an LDP-NR) without the expected content relation triple will fail with `Not Allowed`.
 This behavior also applies to LDP-RSs with multiple content relation triples.